aimeos/aimeos-docs/src/frontend/jsonapi/customer-reviews.md

 Customers can view, add and update their own reviews using the JSON REST API but they need to authenticate themselves first.

 !!! tip
-    How to authenticate the user depends on the used PHP framework.
-Please have a look into the documentation of your used framework, e.g. at Laravel [Passport](https://laravel.com/docs/master/passport)/[Sanctum](https://laravel.com/docs/master/sanctum) or Symfony [Guard](https://symfony.com/doc/current/security/guard_authentication.html).
+    The way how a user is authenticated depends very much on the PHP framework you use.
+Please have a look into the documentation of your framework of choice, e.g. at Laravel [Passport](https://laravel.com/docs/master/passport)/[Sanctum](https://laravel.com/docs/master/sanctum) or Symfony [Guard](https://symfony.com/doc/current/security/guard_authentication.html).

 The customer response returnes the URLs for managing reviews: